The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/README.md

  4. The two folders '2004' and 'LGPO'.

 **NOTE:** This script now takes just a few minutes to complete on the reference (gold) device.
 The total runtime will be presented at the end, in the status output messages.
-A prompt to reboot will appear when the script has comoletely finished running.
+A prompt to reboot will appear when the script has finished running.
 Wait for this prompt to confirm the script has successfully completed.
 Also, the "-verbose" parameter in PowerShell directs the script to provide descriptive output as the script is running.

  ## Full Instructions (for Windows 10 2004, OR Windows 10 1909)